 RRC Technical Assistance (RRC TA) match funding is a resource available to eligible communities who are actively engaged in Redevelopment Ready Communities.
 RRC may provide funding support for various projects needed to reach or maintain certification.
 While exact investment parameters may vary based on numerous factors, RRC TA match funding can cover up to 75% of a project's cost with the remaining amount coming directly from the community or its partners.
 Communities are currently eligible for up to $30,000* over the lifetime of their efforts to reach RRC certification.

 *This is a maximum amount - communities are not guaranteed to receieve this full amount.

 In order to apply for funding, a community must meet three key thresholds:

 RRC TA match funding can be used to help a community cover the cost of professional services for most items identified as red/yellow in its baseline report.
 Common uses include master plan updates, downtown plans, zoning ordinance updates, and economic development/marketing strategies.
 Each potential project is evaluated on a case-by-case basis.
 Funding is not guaranteed until agreements are signed.

 Communities who are RRC certified may continue to request support on a case-by-case basis for special projects.

-To apply for RRC technical assistance match funding, the community works closely with its assigned RRC planner to identify a project, provider and funding level.
-Funding requests now require an application which provides greater consistency in how RRC evaluates requests.
+To request RRC technical assistance match funding, the community works closely with its assigned RRC planner to identify a project, provider and funding level.
+Funding requests now go through a formal request process which provides greater consistency in how RRC evaluates requests.
 In general, the process works as follows*: